 - 4.1.
 Communicate with clients, colleagues, organizations, and the public in an inclusive, honest, and respectful manner. - 4.2.
 Explain clearly and accurately the services to be provided, likely benefits or outcomes, fees, and alternative service options (if applicable). - 4.3.
 Develop professional reputation on merit and ensure that claims about qualifications, competencies, and scope of practice are advertised accurately. - 4.4.
 Respect the expertise of, and work collaboratively with, colleagues, especially in interprofessional settings. - 4.5.
 Comply with relevant best practice conventions and policies when attributing authorship to oneself or others for any works (e.g., case notes, public reports, professional presentations, and articles). - 4.6.
 Uphold the values, principles, and reputation of the profession when making public statements. - 4.7.
-Ensure that public statements are within scope of practice and area of expertise.

-- 4.8.
-Obtain, present, and publish research findings in an accurate and responsible manner. - 4.9.
-Guarantee that research is original and contributes to the body of knowledge (e.g., new knowledge, refinement of existing knowledge, innovative application). - 4.10.
+Obtain, present, and publish research findings in an accurate and responsible manner. - 4.8.
+Guarantee that research is original and contributes to the body of knowledge (e.g., new knowledge, refinement of existing knowledge, innovative application). - 4.9.
 Maximize the accessibility of research findings and, wherever appropriate, publish them in the interest of science, sport and exercise, and community.